Bltgn/DF-succubus/fooccubus-prod/readme.txt

 # Summoning a creature #
 * You can embark with Soul Wisps, those pets are used as a fodder for summoning.
 * Migrants and caravans will bring additional wisps.
-* In order to summon a creature, you install a summoning circle and a pasture next to each other.
+* In order to summon a creature, you must install a summoning circle and a pasture next to each other.
 * Pasture one or more soul wisp next to the circle.
 * The soul wisp will be replaced with the target creature.

-## Available creatures ##
+## Regular succubi summons ##
-* Nahash : Vermin hunting snake.
-It can be bred for its eggs.
-* Tentacle monster : Excellent wrestler.
-Can be milked for slime.
 * Hellhound :  An aggressive cousin of the dog, can be trained to serve as a bodyguard.
 * Nightmare : A tireless grazer, can be milked or trained for war.
 Beware of its powerful kick.
 * Fire imp : A small humanoid surrounded by fire they can hurl at their enemies.
 * Pain elemental : A weak creature that will explode when attacked.
 * Basilisk : A large reptile breathing poisonous vapors.
 Its horn can be sheared for orichalcum.

+## Summons for both civs ##
+* Nahash : Vermin hunting snake.
+It can be bred for its eggs.
+* Tentacle monster : Excellent wrestler.
+Can be milked for slime.

 ## New materials ##
 * Stygian bronze : Made from bronze, flux stone and a secret ingredient.
 It is much lighter then regular bronze.